rafaeleyng/dotfiles/README.md

 ### special files

+- `*/path.zsh`: files that get loaded into your environment when a shell is loaded, before `*/index.zsh` are loaded.
+These files should only set path variables.
 - `*/index.zsh`: files that get loaded into your environment when a shell is loaded.
 - `*/*.symlink`: files that get symlinked (without the `*.symlink` extension) into your `$HOME` when you run `./scripts/setup.sh`.
 - `*/install.sh`: files that are run when you run `./scripts/install.sh` (and also `./scripts/setup.sh`).